Budweiser Frogs: Louie, Frankie, and the Ferret

 After the initial ads generated great interest, new creatures began making appearances in the swamp.
-Beginning at Super Bowl XXXII, a new campaign created by Goodby, Silverstein & Partners introduced two wisecracking chameleons made their debut.
-Louie, notable for his distinct Brooklyn accent (he was voiced by New York City voice actor Paul Christie), was irritated by the frogs' incessant croaking, and jealous of their success, while Frankie, who speaks in a low baritone voice (voiced by the Broadway veteran Danny Mastrogiorgio), was his more rational, even-tempered friend.
+Beginning at Super Bowl XXXII, a new campaign created by Goodby, Silverstein & Partners introduced two wisecracking chameleons named Louie and Frankie.
+Louie, notable for his distinct Brooklyn accent (voiced by New York City voice actor Paul Christie), was irritated by the frogs' incessant croaking, and jealous of their success, while Frankie, who speaks in a low baritone voice (voiced by the Broadway veteran Danny Mastrogiorgio), was his more rational, even-tempered friend.
 Frankie apparently socialized with the frogs and was puzzled by Louie's animosity towards them.

-As the series' storyline progressed, it documented Louie's enlisting the assistance of an inept ferret hit man, who tries to kill the frogs by dismantling and dropping the Budweiser neon sign into the swamp water, thus electrocuting them.
+As the series' storyline progressed, it documented Louie enlisting the assistance of an inept ferret hit man, who tries to kill the frogs by dismantling and dropping the Budweiser neon sign into the swamp water, thus electrocuting them.
 Although this assassination attempt failed, it resulted in Weis developing post-electroshock muscular irregularity.
-Louie briefly replaced Weis in the Bud-Weis-Er cheer, but ended up getting all of them fired, due to Louie's inability to just follow the script.
+Louie briefly replaced Weis in the “Bud-Weis-Er” chant, but ended up getting all of them fired, due to his inability to just follow the script.
 The other frogs in return gave him a literal tongue-lashing and revealed to Louie that they could speak with a complete vocabulary and that they knew all along about his plot against them.
-These three frogs then began a new lifestyle as flashy tap-dancing and Fred Astaire-mimicking acts on Broadway.
+The three frogs then began a new lifestyle as flashy tap-dancing and Fred Astaire-mimicking acts on Broadway.